 This external party is located in a

-People often say: "If you don't have anything to hide, you don't have to worry".
-However,
+People often say: "If you have nothing to hide, you have nothing to fear".

 Modern cryptographic equipment consists of nothing more than a 'black box'

-with powerful digital processors and advanced mathematical algorithms.
+with powerful digital processors and complex mathematical algorithms.

 There is not much to see, and there are definitely no moving parts.